tud7/fun-with-algorithms/README.md

 head1 -> 4 -> 8 -> 15 -> 19
 head2 -> 7 -> 9 -> 10 -> 16
 merged -> 4 -> 7 -> 8 -> 9 -> 10 -> 15 -> 16 -> 19

+**string_segmentation.py**
+Given a dictionary of words and a large input string, find out whether the input string can be completely segmented into the words of a given dictionary.
+Dictionary: {apple, apple, pear, pie}
+String: applepie  --> True
+String: applepeer --> False